 Members of the band Sum 41 say they are breaking up after 27 years together

-Before disbanding, the group said they will finish their current U.S. tour dates and release their album Heaven :x: Hell, which will prompt a separate international tour.
+Before disbanding, the group said it will finish its current U.S. tour dates and release the album Heaven :x: Hell, which will prompt a separate international tour.

-The Canadian band consists of frontman Deryck Whibley, lead guitarist Dave Brownsound, co-lead guitarist Tom Thacker, bassist Cone McCaslin and drummer Frank Zummo.
+The Canadian band consists of lead vocalist Deryck Whibley, guitarist Dave Brownsound, guitarist Tom Thacker, bassist Cone McCaslin and drummer Frank Zummo.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.